Vikas-KM/machine-learning/README.md

 Notes on my machine learing journey

-1: Book 1
+Book 1:
-        The Book that i am referring for Numpy and Pandas is "Python for Data Analysis" by Wes McKinney.
+"Python for Data Analysis" by Wes McKinney.

-2: Book 2
+Book 2:
-        For Scikit-Learn, Tensorflow and Keras - "Hands on Machine Learning with Scikit-Learn, Keras and Tensorflow" by Aurelien Geron.
+"Hands on Machine Learning with Scikit-Learn, Keras and Tensorflow" by Aurelien Geron.

+Book 3:
+"Hands on Data Analysis with Pandas" by Stefanie Molin